awsdocs/aws-iot-docs/developerguide/device-advisor-console-tutorial.md

 1. Select **Create Test Suite**\.
 Choose between Use the AWS Qualification test suite and Create a new test suite\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/iot/latest/developerguide/images/da-create-test-suite.png)

    Choose Use the AWS Qualification test suite if you'd like to qualify and list your device to the AWS Partner Device Catalog\.
 By choosing this option, test cases required for qualification of your device to the AWS IoT Core qualification program are pre\-selected\.
-Test groups and test cases cannot be added or removed\.
+Test groups and test cases can't be added or removed\.
 However, you'll still need to configure the test suite properties\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/iot/latest/developerguide/images/da-core-test-suite.png)

    Choose Create a new test suite to create and configure a custom test suite\.
 We recommend starting with this option for initial testing and troubleshooting\.
 A custom test suite must have at least one test group, and each test group must have at least one test case\.
-For the purpose of this tutorial, we'll select this option and select **Next**\.
+For the purpose of this tutorial, we'll select this option and choose **Next**\.

 1. Choose **Test suite properties**\.
 You must add the test suite properties when you create your test suite\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/iot/latest/developerguide/images/da-test-suite-properties.png)